Public hearing set for proposed U.S. 69 & Highway 73 interchange improvement in Port Arthur - Port Arthur News

 Public hearing set for proposed U.S. 69 & Highway 73 interchange improvement in Port Arthur

+The proposed project would reconfigure the interchange from the exiting cloverleaf configuration to a turbine configuration, including direct connectors, mainline improvements, frontage road improvements and ramps.

+In addition, the project includes retaining walls, culverts and the widening and replacement of bridges, as well as guide signing.

-On Sept.
-24 at 4 p.m., TxDOT will present a virtual public meeting to discuss the proposed U.S. 69 and Highway 73 Interchange project.
+TxDOT will present a virtual public meeting to discuss the proposed U.S. 69 and Highway 73 Interchange project at 4 p.m.
+Thursday.

-All citizens interested in attending the virtual public meeting will need to log in at txdot.gov and search for “US 69/SH 73 Interchange” at the date and time indicated above.
+All citizens interested in attending the virtual public meeting will need to log in at txdot.gov and search for “US 69/SH 73 Interchange” at the date and time indicated.

-Those persons requiring special assistance due to language barriers or who have special needs due to disability must notify TxDOT at 409-898-5745 no later than 4 p.m. on Monday.
+Those requiring special assistance due to language barriers or who have special needs due to disability must notify TxDOT at 409-898-5745 no later than 4 p.m. on Monday.

 Weather officials explain why nearest tropical system could cause weeklong impact